 ELO 1.1 Engage in critical and logical thinking about the topic or idea of the theme

 ELO 1.2 Engage in an advanced, in-depth, scholarly exploration of the topic or idea of the theme.

+How this course fulfills Health & Wellbeing Goal 1:

 GOAL 2: Successful students will integrate approaches to the theme by making connections to out-of-classroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes and that they anticipate doing in future.